Description

 About course: Course: Injection molding defects – Incomplete filling

-If problems are “build in” from design phase, the setter at the machine can correct the processing window to reduce the flow resistance or check or adjust the machine.
+If problems are “built in” from design phase, the setter at the machine can correct the processing window to reduce the flow resistance or check or adjust the machine.

 By well-known examples from daily life, the root cause of incomplete filling is understandable for everybody.